Leaders.com

 Even when psychological safety in the workplace exists, going out on a limb can be daunting.
 Acknowledging employees for speaking up, presenting ideas, and communicating how they feel is another way to increase existing feelings of trust and security.

-Just by saying, “I admire your courage and creativity—thank you for sharing that idea,” you’re sending the message that you value the input and that it’s also safe to provide it.
+Just by saying, “I admire your courage and creativity—thank you for sharing that idea,” you show that you value the input and that it’s also safe to provide it.

 9. Practice Better Conflict Management